hipe/tmx/doc/018-installing-and-deploying-python.md

 eval $(pyenv init --path)
 eval $(pyenv init -)
 ```

+(At writing, the above is producing some syntax errors,
+but still appears to work.)

 After this and restarting your shell (`exec "$SHELL"`), you should
 be able to see that pyenv is installed with the above check.